quatrope/AutoMix/docs/tutorial.rst

     return 0;
   }

-This is a simple set-up for a call to AutoMixSampler.
+This is a simple set-up for an AutoMix program.
 Let's analyze it by parts.

-The first line includes the AutoMix header file, where the amSampler structure and automix functions are defined:
+The first line includes the AutoMix header file, where the :c:type:`amSampler` structure and automix functions are defined:

 .. code-block:: c

   #include "automix.h"

-To initiate the amSampler struct, we need to set 4 things:
+To initiate the :c:type:`amSampler` struct, we need to set 4 things:

   * The number of models we will use (3 in our example):